Cost of LivingUpdated May 2026

 How Independence Compares Regionally for Cost of Living

 How does Independence stack up against nearby cities for cost of living?
 St. Joseph offers lower costs — St. Joseph at roughly $3,120.
 Kansas City and Topeka run at similar or higher price points.
 Among midwestern metros of comparable size, Independence's cost index of 84 places it on the affordable end of the spectrum.
 This positioning matters because it affects not just what you pay, but the pool of professionals and providers available — higher-cost markets tend to attract more specialized talent, while lower-cost markets often mean fewer options but stronger community relationships.
-When comparing options, remember that a 10-point difference in cost index translates to roughly a meaningful shift in your annual spending on cost of living.
+When comparing options, remember that a 10-point difference in cost index translates to roughly a modest shift in your annual spending on cost of living.

 What to Expect at Every Budget Level in Independence